 VPN Review: Surfshark

-Surfshark is relatively new to the hotly-contested VPN market, promising things which many other programs have long offered, such as secure surfing, online anonymity, and the ability to bypass geo-blocks for streaming or surfing.
-Our test shows whether Surfshark devours, or is devoured by its competition.
+Surfshark is relatively new to the hotly-contested VPN market, promising things that many other services have long offered, such as secure surfing, online anonymity, and the ability to bypass geo-blocks for streaming or surfing.
+Our test shows whether Surfshark devours, or is swallowed up by its competition.

 Pros and Cons

 Offers lots of features, including split tunneling

 An overview of the operating systems supported by Surfshark is visible on the company's website, with any of the applications quickly downloaded and installed.
 Since no free version exists, it's necessary to create an account and choose from one of the subscription options before accessing the program's dashboard.
 In the "Pricing" section of this review below, we'll go into greater detail about what subscription options are available for Surfshark.

 You can view manual guides for setting up Surfshark on your system or download any of its apps in the customer area.

 The program's interface is clear and easy to use.
 A blue button on the main screen connects you automatically to the fastest server in the nearest country.
 Directly under the button is a list that displays the most recently used connections.